rockstor/rockstor-doc/contribute/contribute_rockons.rst

 Go to the `rockon-registry repo <https://github.com/rockstor/rockon-registry>`_ and click on the **Fork** button.
-This will fork the repository into your profile which serves as your private git remote called origin.
+This will fork the repository into your profile which serves as your personal git remote called origin.
 The next few git steps are demonstrated on a Linux terminal.

 Create a local clone of your fork.